• Product development

 But here at BEECODED, we like to keep it simpler and easier to understand.
 So our version of SDLC is the following:

 To capture the essence of the project, we begin by outlining the users, the business sector, and the app requirements.
-We simply draw out the project’s objectives, schedule, and vision while communicating with you at each milestone to ensure that our concepts and ideas are appropriately aligned.
+We outline the project’s objectives, schedule, and vision, and communicate with you at each milestone to ensure our concepts and ideas stay aligned.

 Next, we start crafting a Sprint Plan, collaborating with you.
 First, we look over the product backlog and decide what the next sprint’s objectives should be.
 This establishes a system for our daily scrum meetings and focused development efforts.
 Every sprint concludes with an in-depth review done together with you to help us decide how best to move forward with testing and deploying upgrades.